 Another issue of concern that developed during these years was the continuing presence of contaminants in the DFZ monitoring well MW-71.
 During 2001, an investigation was conducted on the well and the well was plugged.
 Based on the results of the investigation, a replacement well, MW-71R located about 30 ft south of the original well, was installed in February 2002.
 Samples collected from the replacement well between its installation and the end of 2003 indicated the continuing presence of contaminants in the Deep Flow Zone (TCE concentrations of 130 to 210 μg/L).
 In late 2003, USEPA/NMED and Sparton began negotiating potential approaches for addressing this problem; these negotiations led to the agreement in October 2004 of installing a DFZ monitoring/stand-by extraction well near CW-1, with the understanding that the decision to use this well as a monitoring or extraction well was to be based on whether the well is clean or contaminated.
-A Work Plan for the installation, testing, monitoring, and/or operation of this DFZ well was submitted to USEPA/NMED on December 6.
-2004 and approved by USEPA/NMED on January 6, 2005.
+A Work Plan for the installation, testing, monitoring, and/or operation of this DFZ well was submitted to USEPA/NMED on December 6, 2004 and approved by USEPA/NMED on January 6, 2005.
 Difficulties in obtaining an easement agreement from the City of Albuquerque to provide access through a City owned park for moving a drilling rig to the proposed well location delayed the installation of the well until the beginning of 2006.
 The well was installed in February 2006, and the first samples from the well were obtained during its testing in April 2006.
 The analyses of these samples indicated that the well did not contain any site-related contaminants.
 Details on the installation, testing and sampling of the well were included in a letter-report presented to USEPA/NMED in June 2006, and the results of the analysis of aquifer test data from the well were presented in Appendix E of the 2007 Annual Report (SSP&A, 2008).
-Based on the sampling results, the well was designated as monitoring well MW-79, and added to the Monitoring Plan under a semi-annual sampling Water-quality data collected from MW-79 and MW-71R until the end of 2009 indicated that MW-79 continued to remain free of contaminants, and that VOC concentrations in MW-71R began declining in 2005, from about 185 μg/L in November 2004 to about 55 μg/L in November 2008, and remained at those levels throughout 2009; the November 2009 concentrations in the well were 57 μg/L for TCE, 2.2 μg/L for DCE and <1.0 μg/L for TCA.
+Based on the sampling results, the well was designated as monitoring well MW-79, and added to the Monitoring Plan under a semi-annual sampling schedule.
+Water-quality data collected from MW-79 and MW-71R until the end of 2010 indicated that MW-79 continued to remain free of contaminants, and that VOC concentrations in MW-71R began declining in 2005, from about 185 μ g/L in November 2004 to about 77 μ g/L in November 2007, and they remained in the 50-70 μ g/L range since that time; the November 2010 concentrations in the well were 64 μ g/L for TCE, 2.4 μ g/L for DCE and <1.0 μ g/L for TCA.